isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Support for Long Options
 ------------------------

-The :iscman:`kea-dhcp4` server partially supports long options (RFC3396).
+The :iscman:`kea-dhcp4` server partially supports long options (RFC 3396).
 Since Kea 2.1.6, the server accepts configuring long options and sub-options (longer than 255 bytes).
 The options and sub-options are stored internally in their unwrapped form and they can be processed as usual using the parser